Mdcrab02/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ran into a lot of difficulty doing so.
 For example, when I tried to convert the images to grayscale (for further processing), they always ended up being teal and yellow.

+I was able to successfuly process the images from RGB into YUV, but the results were that the model's performance was really poor.

 Eventually, I gave up for the sake of time and decided to teach the model from the raw images in the data set.
 In the future I would like to figure out how to better process these images.